lambda-feedback/user-documentation/docs/developer/response_areas/overview.md

 ### List of response areas

 The list of response areas is maintained in the Teacher section [here](../../../teacher/reference/response_area_components).
-In the Developer area, the behaviour of the response areas is documented.
+In the Developer area (here), the behaviour of the response areas is documented.

 ### Data types when submitting empty responses (default behaviour)